Harmony with TypeScript

 }

-Nicely written, concise and expressive.
-And now the classes:
+Concise and expressive.
+And the classes:

-var Mamal = (function () { ... })();
+var Mammal = (function () { ... })();

 var Cat = (function (_super) {